OfficeDev/Microsoft-Teams-Samples/samples/bot-sharepoint-file-viewer/nodejs/README.md

 - office-365
 languages:
 - nodejs
+- javascript
 extensions:
 contentType: samples
 createdDate: "16-11-2021 00:15:13"
 ---

+# Bot with SharePoint file to view in Teams file viewer

 Using this Nodejs sample, a bot with capability to upload files to SharePoint site and same files can be viewed in Teams file viewer.

 ## Key features